weex/BTCReporter/README.txt

 ===========================================================================

-ExchB does not provide CSV download of history so you would need to login to your account there and copy the table with headings from your account's History page and paste the entire table in a file called: exchb.csv
+ExchB and HelloBitcoin do not provide CSV download of history so you would need to login to your account there and copy the table with headings from your account's History page and paste the entire table in a file called: exchb.csv

 ===========================================================================